Rights Guide

 Right to Information About Your Child

 In most jurisdictions, both parents have the right to access school records, medical records, and other information about the child regardless of which parent has primary custody.
-Document any denials of this access.
+Document any denials of this access immediately — they are court order violations.

 Right to Modify Custody Orders